 Trail permits are sold by the clubs in question.
 They can be bought in a number of locations, including at dealerships and in gas stations, convenience stores, restaurants and other stores and services with easy access to the trails.

-Driving a snowmobile or an all-terrain vehicle or any other off-road vehicle while impaired by alcohol, drugs or medication is prohibited.
+Driving a snowmobile, an all-terrain vehicle or any other off-road vehicle while impaired by alcohol, drugs or medication is prohibited.
 The Criminal Code also applies to the operation of off-road vehicles.

-Should you commit an offence while driving an off-road vehicle, the Criminal Code applies and you face the same penalties as you would for an impaired driving offence while at the wheel of any other type of motorized vehicle.
+If you commit an offence under the Highway Safety Code on a public road or anywhere else that law applies, the same penalties apply as for a driving offence while at the wheel of any other type of motorized vehicle.

 When operating an off-road vehicle, you must always have the following with you:

-These rules are governed by the Ministère des Transports, de la Mobilité durable et de l'Électrification des transports (this section of the website in French only).
+These rules are governed by the Ministère des Transports (this section of the website in French only).